-Ghana’s problem is the parliament
+Ghana’s problem is the Parliament

 However, the way small-scale mining sector is being managed in Ghana, it does not look promising.
 The sector is being managed appallingly.

-In addition, the effective implementation of regulations and fortifications towards the developmental potential of the sector must be the topmost importance to the regulating authorities.
+In addition, the effective implementation of regulations and fortifications toward the developmental potential of the sector must be of the topmost importance to the regulating authorities.

-It must also be emphasised that societies at large has been both positively and negatively affected by small-scale mining.
+It must also be emphasised that societies at large have been both positively and negatively affected by small-scale mining.

-The positive effects include the extraction of ores from small deposits or from tailings which provide the rural folks and other small scale miners with sustainable incomes.
+The positive effects include the extraction of ores from small deposits or from tailings which provide rural folks and other small-scale miners with sustainable incomes.

 On the other hand, the negative effects include, among other things, environmental degradation, water pollution, the release of mercury and other toxic and hazardous wastes into the free environment, and unforeseen social tensions that can lead to civil unrest.

-However, on the preponderance of probability, the negative effects outweigh the positive effects, and therefore it is prudent for any serious, committed and forward-thinking authorities to put tabs on the activities of the unscrupulous illegal miners.
+However, on the preponderance of probability, the negative effects outweigh the positive effects, and therefore it is prudent for any serious, committed, and forward-thinking authorities to put tabs on the activities of unscrupulous illegal miners.

-Given the criminal intent of the illegal miners, we are, more than ever, urgently required our military power to combat the menace of the impenitent nation wreckers who are bent on stealing our natural resources and destroying the environment.
+Given the criminal intent of the illegal miners, we, more than ever, urgently required our military power to combat the menace of the impenitent nation wreckers who are bent on stealing our natural resources and destroying the environment.

 Let us face it, they, the scumbags, are well -prepared and they routinely carry out their illegal activities with military precisions, and can strike as lighting, and as deadly and destructive as molten magma.